Revelation Overview

 The Chronology of the book:

 Generally the book of Revelation is chronological.
-This is clear from the chronological nature of the judgements, executed one after another.
+This is clear from the chronological nature of the judgements, executed sequentially, one after another.
 (Seals, Trumpets and Bowls) Note that all of the events in the book of Revelation will take 7-years to complete.
 We can read the book in a couple of hours.
 Seven years will seem like an eternity under the circumstances.

 Conclusion